 Link to Resource – Displays digital resources that include a link to the digital repository file.
-This type of link appears in the View It section on the Full Display page, and records with this type display the Available online status on the Brief Results page and are included with the Available online facet.
+This configuration provides unrestricted access to full text and displays the link to full text in both the View Online and Links section on the Full Display page.
+In addition, records of this type display the Available online status on the Brief Results page and are included with the Available online facet.

 Link to Request – Displays physical records that are loaded from an external data source and includes a link to the source system for the physical item's delivery options.
 This type of link appears in the Links section on the Full Display page, and records with this type of link display the Check holdings status on the Brief Results page and are included with the Held by library facet.